Parental Leave Program

 Eligibility: faculty and staff members who meet the following criteria:

-appointed to a regular position
+- appointed to a regular position

-48% or greater FTE
+- 48% or greater FTE

-twelve months of service in such positions with a State of Kansas agency.
+- twelve months of service in such positions with a State of Kansas agency.

-- A parent designated as primary caregiver will receive up to six (6) weeks of paid Parental Leave, and a parent designated as secondary caregiver will receive up to three (3) weeks of paid Parental Leave.
+- A parent designated as primary caregiver will receive up to eight (8) weeks of paid Parental Leave, and a parent designated as secondary caregiver will receive up to four (4) weeks of paid Parental Leave.

 For part-time faculty/staff, the leave shall be pro-rated to part-time appointment for the applicable time period.

-Parental leave and FMLA: Any paid Parental Leave shall be designated by HRM concurrently with leave permitted under the Family Medical Leave Act (FMLA), if applicable.
-Visit the FMLA page on the HRM website for more information.
+Parental leave and FMLA: Any paid Parental Leave shall be designated by HRM concurrently with leave permitted under the FMLA, if applicable.
+Visit the FMLA page for more information.